Interested in starting an LLC in Kentucky?

 Step 5: Create an LLC operating agreement

-- Allocation of profit and loss among members
+- Allocation of profits and losses

-- LLC dissolution procedures
+- LLC dissolution procedure

 Step 6: Get an EIN (Employer Identification Number) from the IRS